Back to Blog

 • Rich client portal — Home view, program list, and workout history

-• 6 task categories — Fitness, yoga, nutrition, habit, mobility, and mindfulness
+• 4 task categories — Fitness, yoga, nutrition, and habit

 • Detailed logging — Task-level completion, metrics, and notes